MicrosoftDocs/memdocs/windows-365/enterprise/azure-network-connections.md

 - [Intune Administrator](/azure/active-directory/roles/permissions-reference#intune-administrator), [Windows 365 Administrator](/azure/active-directory/roles/permissions-reference), or [Global Administrator](/azure/active-directory/roles/permissions-reference#global-administrator) role.
 - An Active Directory user account with sufficient permissions to join the AD domain into this Organizational Unit( (Hybrid Azure AD Join ANCs only).

-To create, edit, or retry an ANC, you'll also need the below Azure role:
+To create or edit an ANC, you'll also need the below Azure role:

 For a full list of requirements, see [Windows 365 requirements](requirements.md).